Hamburger menu

 Note

-• The id attribute of the menu must have only one value.
+• The menu must have an id attribute with a unique value.

-• The hamburger button aria-controls attribute must have the same value as the menu’s id attribute.
+• The hamburger button must have an aria-controls attribute set to the value of the menu id attribute.

 <nav role="navigation" aria-label="Main menu">